MicroStrategy/mstrio-py/USAGE.md

 ### Update a SuperCube

-When the source data changes and users need the latest data for analysis and reporting in MicroStrategy, **mstrio-py** allows you to update the previously created SuperCube.
+When the source data changes and users need the latest data for analysis and reporting in Strategy One, **mstrio-py** allows you to update the previously created SuperCube.

 ```python
 from mstrio.project_objects import SuperCube